treasure-data/digdag/digdag-docs/src/operators.rst

 The **emr>:** operator can be used to run EMR jobs, create clusters and submit steps to existing clusters.

+For detailed information about EMR, see the `Amazon Elastic MapReduce Documentation <https://aws.amazon.com/documentation/elastic-mapreduce/>`_.

 .. code-block:: yaml